Popsicled/CEPWA3/proposal.md

 # Listing of features
 > MVP
-> - Collect members' information and link to their Discord accounts
+> - Collect members' information and link to their Discord accounts, allow EXCO to edit member information
 > - Categorise members according to their role in the CCA (current member, alumni, EXCO) and allow different commands to be run from that.
 > - Update pizza points (gained from helping the club, rewarded with pizza slices)
 >